mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 ### THE WRECK

-The wreck is a few kilometres outside of the port and still off-limits as a crash site.
+The wreck is a few kilometers outside of the port and still off-limits as a crash site.
 The area is sparsely inhabited so there have been few visitors, although it is apparent that people have been in and out of the ship.

 The vessel was sealed up as much as possible after the inquiry but the smashed-in forward section permits access to anyone trying hard enough.
 If the Travellers manage to obtain official permission to access the wreck they can use the ship’s codes and open her airlocks.
 If not, they will have to find a way in.